TGIF: Text-Guided Layer Fusion Mitigates Hallucination in Multimodal LLMs: Introduction

-Our main contributions are three-fold: \begin{itemize} \item We identify a key limitation of current multimodal LLMs: visual tokens are typically drawn from a single, late-layer representation, which is poorly suited for detail-sensitive grounding and exacerbates hallucination under strong language priors. \item We propose \textbf{TGIF}, a text-guided inter-layer fusion module that dynamically reweights CLIP layers per query, following the direct external fusion principle while remaining parameter- and token-efficient.
-We explore both text-only and multimodal routers, and introduce an entropy-based load-balancing loss to prevent expert collapse. \item We demonstrate that TGIF substantially improves hallucination robustness and fine-grained visual perception on POPE, HallusionBench, OCRBench, and TextVQA, while preserving competitive performance on general reasoning benchmarks.
-Qualitative analysis of router behavior further shows that TGIF learns semantically meaningful depth-selection patterns across task types. \end{itemize}
+We instantiate TGIF on top of LLaVA-1.5 and evaluate it on hallucination, OCR, and general VQA benchmarks.
+TGIF consistently improves hallucination robustness and fine-grained visual perception while maintaining competitive performance on general reasoning tasks, demonstrating that better visual grounding can be achieved through dynamic representation-level control rather than post hoc decoding intervention.
+Our main contributions are three-fold: \begin{itemize} \item We identify a limitation of current MLLMs: visual tokens are typically drawn from a single late-layer representation, which is poorly suited for detail-sensitive grounding and exacerbates hallucination under strong language priors. \item We propose \textbf{TGIF}, a text-guided inter-layer fusion module that dynamically reweights CLIP layers per query while remaining parameter- and token-efficient.
+We explore both text-only and multimodal routers and introduce an entropy-based load-balancing loss. \item We show that TGIF improves hallucination robustness and fine-grained visual perception on POPE, HallusionBench, OCRBench, and TextVQA, while maintaining competitive performance on general reasoning benchmarks. \end{itemize}